 S42 Adult Provider Services - Learning Disability Services - Supported employment team - Plan to reduce investment in the service by investigating other opportunities in private and voluntary sector that will support vulnerable people to obtain and retain employment.
 8 employees are currently employed in this service area (6 employed on Sc6 or below and 2 employed on SO1/2 and above) Groups potentially impacted Impacts identified Specific Mitigating Actions (in addition to the generic actions identified above) Group under 20 therefore no data is provided in this document in order to protect individuals' confidentiality.
 Service employs 75% female workers None identified Equality impacts and needs will continue to be explored with the line manager and staff, through consultation.
 See generic actions EIA No. EIA Proposal S43 Education and Inclusion Music Service - The reduction of a BHCC subsidy is to be achieved from a combination of accessing other sources of funding externally, and increase in fees, staffing changes and a remodelling of provision.
-A subsidy will continue for those children whose families might find additional music lessons unaffordable (as measured through FSM eligibility) and specific groups such as children in care. ' Groups potentially impacted ' Groups potentially impacted Group under 20 therefore no data is provided in this document in order to protect individuals' confidentiality.
-Part-time posts deleted affecting 2 women care. ough FSM eligibility) and specific groups such as children in Specific Mitigating Actions (in addition to the
+A subsidy will continue for those children whose families might find additional music lessons unaffordable (as measured through FSM eligibility) and specific groups such as children in care.
+Groups potentially impacted Impacts identified Specific Mitigating Actions (in addition to the generic actions identified above) Group under 20 therefore no data is provided in this document in order to protect individuals' confidentiality.
+Part-time posts deleted affecting 2 women Potential adverse impact on part-time employees who are female.
+Part-time posts have a higher representation of women Equality impacts and needs will continue to be explored with the line manager and staff, through consultation.
+Generic actions plus potential signposting to training support, Women Workers Forum.
+EIA No. EIA Proposal

 S44 Children's Services Stronger Families Youth and Communities - Restructure staffing with the Youth Service, which replaces 2 senior management posts with one post.
 Groups potentially impacted Impacts identified Specific Mitigating Actions (in addition to the generic actions identified above) Group under 20 therefore no data is provided in this document in order to protect individuals' confidentiality.
 Both employees affected are male Potential adverse impact on male employees Equality impacts and needs will continue to be explored with the line manager and staff, through consultation.
 Generic actions plus support through ring fenced interview process EIA No. EIA Proposal S45 City Clean - City Clean has a budget saving of £115,000 which will result in a reduction in the number of Street Cleansing Operatives.
 Street Cleansing employs approximately 106 employees and it is hoped the reductions can be made through normal turn-over of staff.
 Groups potentially impacted Impacts identified Specific Mitigating Actions (in addition to the generic actions identified above) The service employs a proportionately higher number of disabled employees above the Council target.
 The service employs an above average number of 'White Other' staff.
 Women are underrepresented in this service area.
-The service employs above average number of employees with a Potential disproportionate impact on disabled employees and employees in the white other group and those with a religion.
+The service employs above average number of employees with a religion.
+Potential disproportionate impact on disabled employees and employees in the white other group and those with a religion.
 Below target representation of BME and female employees could be further eroded.
 Potentially higher levels of need related to literacy.
 Further assessment of equality impact to continue through the consultation process.
-Reasonable adjustments to be made for 121 meetings and as required for selection processes; Consultation processes will ensure that disabled staff are able to offer their perspectives fairly; Positive action including skills interview training and internal coaching as well as signposting to Disabled Workers Forum, BME Workers Forum and Women
+Reasonable adjustments to be made for 121 meetings and as required for selection processes; Consultation processes will ensure that disabled staff are able to offer their perspectives fairly; Positive action including skills interview training and internal coaching as well as signposting to Disabled Workers Forum, BME Workers Forum and Women Workers Forum; Ensure managers involved in selection have completed corporate recruitment and selection